Quasinormal modes of a semi-holographic black brane and thermalization: Hybrid quasinormal modes

 As evident from Fig.~\ref{Fig:QNMHomob}-~\ref{Fig:QNMHomoe}, the unstable pole $\wus$ stays on the positive imaginary axis for all non-vanishing values of $\hatbeta$.
 It moves closer to the origin and attains a limiting value $1.03\times i \pi T$ as $\hatbeta \rightarrow \infty$.
 This mode apparently implies an instability of the thermal state (corresponding to constant $\chi$ and $\Phi$ on a black brane geometry).
-In actuality, this only implies an instability over a short time scale as will be evident from our non-linear simulations presented in Section \ref{Sec:Nonlinear}. {This follows from the fact} the total conserved energy of the system shown in \eqref{Eq:E-tot} is a sum of two non-negative terms, namely the boundary scalar kinetic energy and the black hole mass.
-None of these can grow without bound in magnitude as they are bounded from both below and above.
-Furthermore, Birkhoff's theorem guarantees that the homogeneous thermal state is the unique static solution.
-So we can anticipate what is borne out by our non-linear solutions: for an arbitrary homogeneous perturbation about the thermal state, the unstable pole $\wus$ governs the rapid transfer of energy from the black hole to the boundary scalar field, which is followed by a slow, complete and irreversible transfer of energy back to the black hole over a timescale governed by ${\rm Im}\,\wpg$ at small $\beta$.
-The pole $\wgl$ is associated with a Gregory-Laflamme type of instability at finite $k$ as discussed later.\footnote{{As we shall see, the fate of this additional pole when $k$ is increased depends on the value of $\beta$.
-For sufficiently small $\beta$ it always gives rise to a Gregory-Laflamme type instability, while at larger $\beta$ the diffusion pole can take over this role.
-Then the label ``G'' simply stands for the color ``green'' in the plots.
-By contrast, $\wus$ always refers to an unstable mode.}} However, it remains on the lower half plane for all values of $\hatbeta$ at $k=0$.
+In actuality, this only implies an instability over a short time scale as will be evident from our non-linear simulations presented in Section \ref{Sec:Nonlinear}. {Note, unlike the case of a closed system, a mode with ${\rm Im}\,\omega>0$ may or may not imply instability in an open system.
+In our case, we do not have any instability in the homogeneous situation because of two reasons.} The total conserved energy of the system shown in \eqref{Eq:E-tot} is a sum of two non-negative terms, namely the boundary scalar kinetic energy and the black hole mass.
+Thus none of these can grow without bound in magnitude as they are bounded from both below and above.
+Furthermore, Birkhoff's theorem\footnote{{The massless dilaton in our case has to be constant at the horizon for regularity, which implies it is constant everywhere for a static configuration.
+A constant dilaton has vanishing stress tensor and hence we obtain the AdS-Schwarzschild black brane solution.
+In the case of a holographic superconductor \cite{Hartnoll:2008kx}, there is a non-trivial potential for the scalar field and/or a non-trivial radial mass profile.
+The analysis of stable stationary configuration is more complicated but can be done via the method of Hollands and Wald \cite{Hollands:2012sf}.}} guarantees that the homogeneous thermal state is the unique static solution {where of course entropy cannot be produced.
+As the entropy given by the area of the apparent horizon grows monotonically (as explicitly verified in Sec.~\ref{Sec:Nonlinear}), the endpoint of evolution in the homogeneous case should be the static black brane.}